ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

    returns any/all `ResearchDataUploadBoxes`, according to any filtering and pagination applicable.

 In the case of a non-Data Steward:
+> Note that regular users will see boxes via the Work Package Manager of the Data Portal
+> when creating a work package, and that request goes to the WPS.
+When a user wants to
+> see a box in order to lock it, the retrieval request goes to the UOS.

-1. The user uses the Data Portal to view a list of `ResearchDataUploadBoxes` available to them.
+1. The user uses the Data Portal to view a list of `ResearchDataUploadBoxes` available to them, either in the Work Package Manager or in a yet to be designed section (e.g. to lock the box).
-2. The Data Portal makes a `GET` request to the UOS.
+2. The Data Portal makes a `GET` request to the UOS or WPS (see note above).
-3. The UOS sees that the request from a user that is NOT a Data Steward.
+3. The service sees that the request from a user that is NOT a Data Steward.
-4. The UOS sends a request to the CRS to see which `ResearchDataUploadBoxes` the user may access.
+4. The service sends a request to the CRS to see which `ResearchDataUploadBoxes` the user may access.
-5. The CRS returns a list of IDs to the UOS.
+5. The CRS returns a list of accessible boxes to the service, along with expiration dates.
-6. The UOS returns any/all `ResearchDataUploadBoxes`, according to any filtering and pagination applicable.
+6. The service returns any/all `ResearchDataUploadBoxes`, according to any filtering and pagination applicable.

 ### `ResearchDataUploadBox` Info Update
 > Requires that the user journey "`ResearchDataUploadBox` Creation" has been completed.